 When we drive into the city (which is not a large city, only 83,000 population) I am always amazed at the size of today's new homes.
 They look like castles with three stories plus basement and I hesitate to even guess their square footage.
 I wonder to myself, "Who does the cleaning/dusting/vacuuming in those huge homes?"
 Even though we have carpet in only two small rooms, vacuuming is not my favorite task of the week.
 I can't imagine having the job of cleaning a mansion.
 (At which point I concede these people must hire someone to come in and do such a menial task.)

 My aunt and uncle lived almost their entire married live in a 660 square foot house.
 They moved from Nebraska to Iowa some time prior to 1945.
 Soon after, my uncle purchased a chicken house and moved it onto a lot in town.
-Then he renovated it inside and out and made a tidy little home where he and Antony Overhis wife raised three children.
+Then he renovated it inside and out and made a tidy little home where he and his wife raised three children.
 My aunt was a wonderful homemaker who could sew, cook, clean, garden.
 She kept their little home spotless.
 They were a God-fearing (or God-loving, whichever you prefer for both are true) couple who lived a simple life.
 They lived there until they both passed away a number of years ago.

 As children my brothers and I often visited their home and always felt welcome.
 They didn't put up with any nonsense, though, and sharply reprimanded my brother when he threw rocks high into the air for their dog to catch and fetch.
 (His poor teeth!)
 And Aunt forbade another brother to play the victrola after he kept dragging his fingers on the records, causing the record to play slower and slower and lower and lower.